-LCA Handbook Commitment Form Student Name: Grade:

-This form must be completed, signed, and returned to the LCA school office before August 19, 2022.
-Students will not be permitted to attend class beginning on August 22, if this form is not complete.

-PARENTAL COMMITMENT: GRADES PK-12

-Please list your church and sign where indicated.

-As parent(s) or legal guardian(s) of a Legacy Christian Academy (LCA) student, I (we):

-• Commit to participate in the Christian education of our child by regular attendance at a local church that agrees with the LCA Statement of Faith.
-We will further exemplify Christian life principles in our home and foster a wholesome attitude toward spiritual and academic matters.

-Please provide the name of your local church: \\\\\

-- Have read, understand, and agree to support the Legacy Christian Academy Parent/Student Handbook.
-We commit to supporting LCA and LCA policies. - Have read, understand, and agree to support the principles contained in the Statement of Faith, Mission, Vision, and Philosophy of Christian Education of LCA (available on our website). - Commit to communicate directly with LCA teachers and/or administrators in the event of conflict or disagreement, without involving parties outside the conflict or disagreement. - Approve establishing an LCA technology account, including email, for my student(s) in grades 3-12. - Approve the print and/or digital publication of pictures/video of our child taken during the year or have opted-out by meeting with the Multimedia Communications/Marketing Coordinator.

-Parent/Guardian Signature Parent/Guardian Printed Name Date
+LCA Handbook Commitment Form Student Name: Grade: This form must be completed, signed, and returned to the LO not be permitted to attend class beginning on August 28, if t 25, 2023.
+Students will PARENTAL COMMITMENT: GRADES PK-12 Please list your church and sign where indicated.
+As parent(s) or legal guardian(s) of a Legacy Christian Acad lemy (LCA) student, I (we): Commit to participate in the Christian education of agrees with the LCA Statement of Faith.
+We will furt and foster a wholesome attitude toward spiritual ar Please provide the name of your local church: Have read, understand, and agree to support the Lew We commit to supporting LCA and LCA policies.
+Have read, understand, and agree to support the promound of Christian Education, and Law Education Education, and Law Education Education, and Law Education Educatio ther exemplify Christian life produced academic matters. egacy Christian Academy Parer rinciples contained in the LCA Seand Expected Student Outcome TS for the current school year and/or administrators in the electric conflict or disagreement.
+Including email, for my student (ures/video of our child taken description) inciples in our home nt/Student Handbook.
+Statement of Faith, les (available online). event of conflict or (s) in grades 3-12. uring the year or have